noun, plural al·le·go·ries.

 The allegory is the life of its author cast in an imaginative form.Bunyan

 They've got no use for Beauty, Allegory, all that high-brow racket.Hall-Marked and Others (From Six Short Plays)

 Khalid proceeds with his allegory of the Muleteer and the Pack-Mule.The Book of Khalid

 The composite animal in Book IX is an allegory of the parts of the soul.

 The allegory has a political as well as a philosophical meaning.

 Word Origin for allegory

 late 14c., from Old French allegorie (12c.), from Latin allegoria, from Greek allegoria "figurative language, description of one thing under the image of another," literally "a speaking about something else," from allos "another, different" (see alias) + agoreuein "speak openly, speak in the assembly," from agora "assembly" (see agora).

 A story that has a deeper or more general meaning in addition to its surface meaning.
-Allegories are composed of several symbols or metaphors.
+Allegories are composed of several symbols (see also symbol) or metaphors.
 For example, in The Pilgrim's Progress, by John Bunyan, the character named Christian struggles to escape from a bog or swamp.
 The story of his difficulty is a symbol of the difficulty of leading a good life in the “bog” of this world.
 The “bog” is a metaphor or symbol of life's hardships and distractions.
 Similarly, when Christian loses a heavy pack that he has been carrying on his back, this symbolizes his freedom from the weight of sin that he has been carrying.